Syed Shah Murshed Ali Alquadri Al Jilani

-Syed Shah Murshed Ali Alquadri Al Jilani, commonly known as “Maula Pak” and “Huzur Purnoor”, is one of the pioneers of Quaderia order in Bengal.
-He was the 19th direct descendant of Piran -i- Pir Dastagir Syedena Ghausul Azam.
+Syed Shah Murshed Ali Al-Quadri Al-Jilani, commonly known as Maula Pak and Huzur Purnoor, was an Indian Sufi saint of the Quaderia order in Bengal.
+He was the 19th direct descendant of Abdul Qadir Jilani.

-Birth
+Early life and education

-Syed Shah Murshed Ali Alquadri Al Jilani was born on Friday, the 27th of Ramadan, 1268 A.H /16 July 1852 AD at the Khanqah Sharif of Piyardanga, P.S Chandrakona, now West Midnapore.
-He was commonly known as “Huzur Purnoor” and “Maula Pak”.
-He was the eldest son and Sajjada nashin Syed Shah Mehr Ali Alquadri Al Baghdadi commonly known as “Aala Huzur”.
-His mother was Syeda Ummul Barkat Khatun Fatima Saniya.
+Syed Shah Murshed Ali Al-Quadri Al-Jilani was born on Shab-e-Qadr night Friday, the 27th of Ramadan, 1268 A.H /16 July 1852 AD at the Khanqah Sharif of Piyardanga (now West Midnapore).
+He was the eldest son and Sajjada nashin Syed Shah Mehr Ali Alquadri Al Baghdadi.
+His mother was Syeda Umm-ul Barkat Khatun Fatima Saniya.
 She was from the descendant of Syed Isa Rizvi, who came from Bukhara and settled at Payardanga in the district of Midnapore.
-Huzur Purnoor was born in the auspicious night of Shab-e- Qadar, (the night of Power).
-It is commonly believed that the Quran was revealed at this night.

-Early life

-Huzur Purnoor would pass most of his early days in spiritual thought.
-Even in his childhood he showed his spiritual powers.
-There are numerous Keramat of Huzur Purnoor, only one is narrated here.
-When he was a child, a student named Sajjad Karim of the Madrasah which was attached to the Khanqah purposely disturbed Huzur Purnoor and did not allow him to write.
-Huzur Purnoor, annoyed, threw the inkpot of the boy into a well.
-At this the boy complained to the Maulvi of the Madrasah who on enquiry found the complaint to be true.
-The Maulvi said that Huzur should have complained to him instead of throwing the inkpot of a poor boy into the well.
-Huzur Purnoor then pointed to a niche and said that the ink pot was there.
-It was actually found there though all students had seen that it was thrown into the well.

-Education

-Syedena Aala Huzur, the father of Huzur Purnoor, took upon himself the charge of education and spiritual training of his son.
-In order to accustom him to asceticism his father would often, at the dead of night, to make him go through the most difficult spiritual exercises.
-Huzur Purnoor was highly intelligent and possessed extraordinary memory.
 He got by heart his lessons by reading them only once and retained them throughout his life.
 At a very early age he mastered the commentaries of the Quran, Hadith, principles of Fiqah and Islamic Jurisprudence, Logic, and other subjects.
 He was the master of all branches of Knowledge.
 He had a great love for Hadith too.
 In his presence the difficult books of Hadith would often be recited.
 He had a large collection of books relating to the subject of Hadith.